 The only way to win the game of mass marketing / branding / getting your name out there type of marketing is with more firepower (ie money).

 If you’re a small to medium business that’s not a game you’re equipped to play.
-That being the case we need to look at the numbers carefully.
+You need to be focused on direct response marketing.
+But I divert.
+So, we need to look at the numbers carefully.

 Let’s run through an example with some numbers to illustrate.
 I’ll keep the numbers small and round for the sake of clarity.